Home of the Sewalot Site

 It was a brilliant stroke of genius to incorporate some of the castings of the first typewriters into the sewing machines, they both utilised the same cast iron treadle base.

 And so in 1876 the Remington No I Typewriter was born.
-I will brush on the typewriters as they are part of the story and then I'll get back to the sewing machines.
+I will touch on the typewriters as they are part of the story and then I'll get back to the sewing machines.
 Be patient, this has taken me months to research.
 Just sit back and read on!

 The Remington NoI typewriter circa 1876.
 Note the stand which was the same as used on the treadle sewing machines.